 Content Casting:

-• Miracast for Windows: Project your laptop screen wirelessly.
+- Miracast for Windows: Use your laptop to project images wirelessly.

 7. Choosing the Right Connection Method: A Quick Guide